-Finally, based on your notes and your strategy, you should have a rough idea how long it is going to take you to accomplish each element.
-Create one more column in your checklist for deadline.
-For each element, write the deadline in this column and then review your entire checklist.
+Finally, based on your notes and your strategy, you should have a rough idea of how long it is going to take you to accomplish each element.
+Create one more column in your checklist for the deadline.
+For each activity, write the deadline in this column and then review your entire checklist.

-Deadlines for each element are often within the following:
+Deadlines for each activity are often within the following:

 - Phase 1: one to six months from start;

 - Phase 2: about one year after completion of Phase 1;

 - Phase 3: about two years after completion of Phase 2; and

 - Phase 4: about two years after completion of Phase 3.

 Note that especially in the case of phases 3 and 4, timelines will be heavily affected by the size and complexity of the organization.
 Typically, aviation SMS implementation takes 3-6 years.
 Larger companies may take even more time.

 If you are a new airline, you will have to have a fully functioning SMS before commencing operations in many parts of the world where SMS is required.